jsdom/whatwg-mimetype/README.md

 `parse(string)` returns an object containing the `type` and `subtype` strings, plus `parameters`, which is a `Map`.
 This is roughly our equivalent of the spec's [MIME type record](https://mimesniff.spec.whatwg.org/#mime-type).
 If parsing fails, it instead returns `null`.

-`serialize(record, { excludeParameters })` operates on the such an object, giving back a string.
-Here `excludeParameters` defaults to false.
+`serialize(record)` operates on the such an object, giving back a string according to the serialization algorithm.